 All fields in this section are populated from other areas of the the tax form.

-2018 premium tax overpayments, if any, will be applied to prepayments due for 2019.
-Overpayments in excess of 2019 prepayments due will be processed as refunds and sent to the attention of the tax contact we have on file.
+Premium tax overpayments, if any, will be applied to prepayments due in the current calendar year.
+Overpayments in excess of those prepayments due will be processed as refunds and sent to the attention of the tax contact we have on file.

 Declaration and final submission